tldr-pages/tldr/pages/common/npx.md

 # npx

-> Execute binaries from `npm` packages(most of the cli tools) .
+> Execute binaries from `npm` packages.

-- Execute the npm packages binaries(Package will be installed if it does not exist in node_modules or $PATH):
+- Execute the binary from a given npm module:

 `npx {{module_name}}`

-- Want to use multiple binaries, define the package name to be installed, then execute the binaries:
+- In case a package has multiple binaries, specify the package name along with the binary:

 `npx -p {{package_name}} {{module_name}}`